ImSorryForUrLoss/Web-Dev/surveil_descend/final_project_plan.md

 v1: the user will be presented with checkboxes that can be used to filter down a list of cards

-v2: the user will be able to sort results, and support for double sided cards
+v2: the user will be able to sort results, support for double sided cards, and access to a full list of cards

 v3: the user will be able to enter a scryfall search to fetch results